zzt108/YI/README.md

 - Do UI in MAUI/Android
 - Read char sequence from question as coin throw results.
 Like oo1, hht, ffi, 001, etc

-## open Perplexity.ai with a question in the URL.

 ### Use the following URL format:
 https://www.perplexity.ai/?s=O&q=your_question_here